Madizinae

 Host Associations

-- Thomisidae - associates with crab
+- Thomisidae - kleptoparasiteassociates with crab spiders

-- Reduviidae - associates with
+- Reduviidae - kleptoparasiteassociates with assassin bugs

 Behavior

-exhibit kleptoparasitic , closely following predatory and positioning themselves near captured to access fluids.
-This behavior has been documented in multiple including *Desmometopa* and *Milichia* (note: *Milichia* belongs to Milichiinae, not Madizinae—correction: documented in *Desmometopa* and related Madizinae genera). remain near the , often hovering or perching nearby until feeding opportunities arise.
+exhibit kleptoparasitic , closely following predatory arthropods and positioning themselves near captured prey to access fluids.
+This behavior has been documented in multiple including *Desmometopa* and *Milichia* (note: *Milichia* belongs to Milichiinae, not Madizinae—correction: documented in *Desmometopa* and related Madizinae genera).
+Flies remain near the , often hovering or perching nearby until feeding opportunities arise.

 Ecological Role